monero-project/monero-site/README.md

 12.0 How to add a question to the FAQ

+13.0 How to translate a page

+14.0 How to add a new language

-13.0 License
+15.0 License

 ## 1.0 Introduction

 This README here to walk you through everything you need to know to make changes, edits, or even completely new pages for the new [getmonero.org website](https://getmonero.org/).
 It'll definitely be a bit of a ride, so strap yourself in.
-Please note that translations are not available yet, but when they are added, this document will be updated with instructions on how to translate the content of [getmonero.org website](https://getmonero.org/).
-In the meantime, any help translating this document into another language is greatly appreciated.

 Feel free to skip down to a relevant section if you already know what you need.
 So to go to the 'How to make a User Guide' section use your find function and type '5.0'.